 Nose Wipes

 It's not easy to grab a tissue with your gloves on, so many models feature a soft patch of fabric on the thumb or pointer finger to help with your runny nose.
-Nose wipes are good in a pinch and the fabric helps to avoid irritation that you might get from doing the same thing with tough shell fabric.
+Nose wipes are good in a pinch and the fabric helps to avoid irritation that you might get from doing the same thing with the tough shell fabric of your jacket.
 Of course, they lose their effectiveness when overused or when the temperature really drops, but they are a nice touch nevertheless.

 Leki Trigger system ski glove